Skip to main content

 1 Unit

-Prerequisite: Algebra 1 Accelerated; mastery level on the NYS Algebra 1 Regents
+Prerequisite: Algebra 1 Accelerated; mastery level on the NYS Next Generation Algebra 1 Regents

-Aligned with the Next Generation Learning Standards, this rigorous course covers geometric constructions, congruence, similarity, trigonometry, proof, volume, coordinate geometry, and circles in greater depth.
-A local midterm exam is given in January, and the Geometry Regents Exam is given in June.
+Geometry Accelerated is aligned with the Next Generation Learning Standards.
+Topics include geometric constructions, congruence, similarity, trigonometry, proof, volume, coordinate geometry, transformations, triangles, quadrilaterals, and circles, however the content is enriched and explored in more depth than the traditional Geometry course.
+The course is rigorous and fast-paced.
+Students are expected to complete five math credits.
+There is a local midterm exam in January and the Next Generation Geometry Regents Exam is given in June.

 320 Algebra 2A